Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 **3. Test the Connection:**

-* Try to SSH into the destination machine.
-You shouldn't be prompted for a password. ssh user@hostname
+* Try to SSH into the destination machine.Enter password for the first time.
+After that you shouldn't be prompted for a password. ssh user@hostname
 * You should now be able to log in without entering a password because your SSH key has been added to the authorized keys on the destination machine.